Skip to content

 Herbarium Specimen of Prostrate Milkweed (Asclepias prostrata) — Harvard University, Public Domain

-20. Low Milkweed (Asclepias pumila), a Texas Milkweed for Dry Soils
+20. Low Milkweed (Asclepias pumila), a Milkweed for Dry Soils

-Low Milkweed (Asclepias pumila): This Texas milkweed is native to the northern counties of the state (Kartesz 2015).
+Low Milkweed (Asclepias pumila): Low milkweed is native to the northern counties of Texas (Kartesz 2015).
 In the wild, low milkweed grows in dry open areas having full sun such as prairies.
 One of the shorter milkweeds, this plant grows from 0.5 to 1.5 feet tall.
 The flowers are white, greenish-white or yellowish-white with hints of red and bloom from July to September.

-In a garden setting, low milkweed requires full sun, dry sandy and/or gravelly soils, and is hardy in zones 5-9.
+In a Texas butterfly garden, low milkweed requires full sun, dry sandy and/or gravelly soils, and is hardy in zones 5-9.

 Close-up of white flowers of low milkweed (Asclepias pumila).